 Think Differently About Your PMO Sales Pitch

-I listened to one of the latest podcasts by PMI hosted by Oren Klaff, Author of Pitch Anything and an investment banker, and it got me thinking.
+After listening to one of the podcasts from PMI hosted by Oren Klaff, Author of Pitch Anything and an investment banker, and it got me thinking.
 The podcast was very focused on how to pitch a project to Senior Stakeholders and as I was listening I could start to see a pattern that could be applied to PMO.

 Selling the Future